Best-Quality-Engineering/ci-maven-plugin/README.md

 ```

 ### `ci:replace-content`
-By default, this goal is bound to the `process-resources` phase and can be used to replace version references in documentation.
+By default, this goal is bound to the `verify` phase and can be used to replace version references in documentation.

 This goal can be configured with a list of documents, i.e.: